slavov-vili/kit_info/Anwendungssicherheit/Exam_prep.md

         * Brute force whole value (32bit = 2^24 tries, 64bit = impractical)
         * Brute force individual bytes (overwrite 1 by 1 and try, requires fork server)
         * Information leak
-1. Race conditions
+1. Shellcode injection
-    - Multiple threads try to access the same resource
-    - Avoiding requires locks or atomic operations
-    - TOCTOU (Time of Check, Time of Use) errors
-        * Attacker can mess with stuff between check and use
-        * Look out for privilege boundaries
-        * Also possible in single thread (side effects change variables)
+    - Write custom code to memory and overwrite return address to point to it
+    - If no measures: static memory through analysis
+    - If ASLR: Attacker requires leak to find buffer address
+    - Mitigation: NX bit
 1. NX (Non-eXecutable) Bit
-    - Status big for memory pages
+    - Status bit for memory pages
     - CPU throws an exception
     - On by default (injected shellcode cannot be executed)
     - Bypassing